Franck-Hertz Experiment

 You’re finishing up the Franck-Hertz experiment, almost done with this hectic lab.
 By now you’ve got a comfortable grip on your apparatus and you’ve seen the troughs and peaks at roughly \(5 {\rm eV}\) intervals–congrats on doing some cool science!
 Now that the experimental aspects are over, you move to your analysis.
 Earlier you observed “roughly” \(5 {\rm eV}\), but can you do better?
 You want to find the exact location (value of \(V_a\)) of the troughs (or peaks) to see the difference clearly.
 As a first order approximation, you might look for the smallest (biggest) current or amplitude from Logger Pro within a certain range and identify that as the trough (peak).

 But, as you zoom into the trough (peak), the illusion of a smooth continuous curve vanishes, you’re left with discrete points.
-In the very unlikely case that your smallest (bigger) current amplitude is what you measured, you’re golden.
+In the very unlikely case that your smallest (biggest) current corresponds to the real trough (peak) location, you’re golden.
 However, the most likely scenario is that the resolution you have wasn’t fine enough to obtain the exact trough (peak).
 For example, two points were recorded with some width \(\Delta V\) such that the real trough (peak) is in between them.
+Additionally, all this hinges on the fact that the \(I\) vs \(V\) curve you measured is constant over trials, but, as you’ve noticed during your sweep up (\(V_a:0\to 65 V\)) and down, the curves do not lie on top of each other–Why conform to a fixed curve when another measurement produces a slightly different curve?
+So you need to package the different current values you get with multiple trials as an uncertainty in your current measurement.

 What's happening?

-From class, you know two “peak” shaped functions (a trough is just an inverted peak): The Gaussian and Lorentzian, so you need to
+From class, you know two “peak” shaped functions (a trough is just an inverted peak): the Gaussian and Lorentzian, so you need to

 - Isolate the troughs (peaks)

-\[G(x; A, \mu, \sigma):= \frac{A}{\sqrt{2\sigma^2 \pi}} e^{-\frac{(x-\mu)^2}{2\sigma^2}}\]where \(A\) is the amplitude (overall scaling), \(\mu\) is the mean (center) and \(\sigma\) is the characteristic width of the Gaussian.
+\[G(x; A, \mu, \sigma):= \frac{A}{\sqrt{2\sigma^2 \pi}} e^{-\frac{(x-\mu)^2}{2\sigma^2}}\]where \(A\) is the amplitude (overall scaling), \(\mu\) is the mean (center) and \(\sigma\) is the standard deviation of the Gaussian.

 The Lorentzian is defined as